Registering with HMRC

 What about national insurance?

 The self-employed including partners are subject to a two-tier system of national insurance contributions.
-Class 2 contributions are at a flat rate of £2.85 per week, payable against a quarterly bill or collected via the tax return, if earnings exceed £6,025 per annum (the small profits thresholds).
+Class 2 contributions are at a flat rate of £2.95 per week, payable with the self-assessment liabilities, if earnings exceed £6,205 per annum (the small profits thresholds).
 These contributions secure your right to the state pension.

 If you do not register your liability to Class 2 National Insurance your liability will be up to a maximum of 100% of the lost contributions for a deliberate and concealed failure; deliberate but not concealed failure 70% and all other cases the penalty is 30%.
 There will be no penalty if there is a reasonable excuse for the failure to notify.